State soccer: Vashon Island claims first state soccer championship

 SUMNER — Vashon Island made its first appearance in a Class 1A state boys soccer championship match a memorable one.

-Senior Tommy Delargy scored two goals and Bellamy Cox-Sitkiewicz headed in another as the Pirates decisively defeated previously unbeaten Winlock-Toledo 3-1 Saturday at Sunset Chev Stadium to earn the school’s state championship trophy in the sport.
+Senior Tommy Delargy scored two goals and Bellamy Cox-Sitkiewicz headed in another as the Pirates decisively defeated previously unbeaten Winlock-Toledo 3-1 Saturday at Sunset Chev Stadium to earn the school’s first state championship trophy in the sport.

 “We’ve been telling them that it’s going to take just one lucky team to get through, and we were that team,” sixth-year coach Benjamin Bork said.